-Chinese doctor Li Wenliang, the first to warn about coronavirus, dies
+Whistleblower doctor reported in critical condition in China

-A Chinese doctor who was detained by Chinese authorities after trying to raise the alarm about the deadly coronavirus has died.
+A Chinese doctor who was detained by the communist government for sounding the alarm about the deadly coronavirus outbreak is clinging to life, claims the hospital treating him.

-Dr Li Wenliang died after contracting the novel 2019-nCoV virus, Chinese media say.
+The new report is at odds with earlier claims he had died.

+"In the fight against the epidemic of the new coronavirus pneumonia, Li Wenliang, an ophthalmologist of our hospital, was unfortunately infected.
+He is currently in critical condition and we are trying our best to rescue him," Wuhan Central Hospital said in a social media post just after midnight amid conflicting reports about Li's fate.

 READ MORE: